mlab-upenn/Go-Kart/docs/source/Build-the-Kart/Mechanical/USBW_mechanical.rst

     :align: center
     :alt: Upper Steer By Wire Assembly Step 7

-Step 8: In a new subassembly, connect the "steering wheel" to the "steering wheel mount," both parts provided by TopKart (TODO check they're both provided, and check the material).
+Step 8: In a new subassembly, connect the "steering wheel" to the "sw mount," both parts provided by TopKart (TODO check they're both provided, and check the material).
 This can be done using three (TODO) screws and nuts.

 .. image:: ../imgs/Mechanical/USBW_IRL_8.jpeg
     :width: 100%
     :align: center
     :alt: Upper Steer By Wire Assembly Step 8

-Step 9: Connect this new steering wheel assembly to the remaining assembly by passing the steering wheel mount around the sw shaft, and connecting them via a single screw and nut (TODO).
+Step 9: Connect this new steering wheel assembly to the remaining assembly by passing the sw mount around the sw shaft, and connecting them via a single screw and nut (TODO).

 .. image:: ../imgs/Mechanical/USBW_IRL_9.jpeg
     :width: 100%